sukhik/mood/posts/fourthpost.md

 I planned to do yoga, write, and meditate.
 I did so much more.
 I started up <a href="https://sclub.netlify.app/">a private soccer training business</a> which could pay my rent.
 There is no predicting, however, the stability or rate of signups, or how long the players will stay on.
 So far, it has been on a monthly basis and 100% of the players are returning for the second month.

 I xeriscaped a perimeter of my front yard, and landscaped it with flowers and trees.
-I did a side yard as well and I started working on the other perimeters of my house.
-The gardening and working outside has served as meditation, and the new, designed areas and spaces are secret sitting areas I spend a lot of time in.
+I did a side yard as well and started working on the other perimeters of my house.
+The gardening and working outside has served as meditation.
+The new, designed areas and spaces are secret sitting areas I spend my time in.

 I began collaborating as an art director with designers and photographers on important concepts to be articulated throughout summer and fall.